kmdelahooke/DPM/README.md

 # DPM
-UDFs and post-processing function for discrete phase modelling in ANSYS Fluent
+UDFs and post-processing functions for discrete phase modelling in ANSYS Fluent